manbearwiz/youtube-dl-server/README.md

       - $HOME/youtube-dl:/youtube-dl
     restart: always
 ```

-The `latest` image now uses youtube-dlc.
-For the original youtube-dl based image, use `nbr23/youtube-dl-server:youtube-dl`

 #### Configuration
 For easier configuration management and edition, you can save your variables in an external file and source them in your docker-compose.yml like the following example.